jacobkrantz/ProbSyllabifier/README.md

 1000 most frequently used words in the brown corpus
 *randomWords.txt*
 random selection of 20 words from freq_words.txt

-*Note: attempt0 stores our first attempt at doing this with the HMM's*

 #### Observations and Future Ideas
 What if we built a support vector machine from this?